dieterich-lab/single-cell-nanopore/README.md

 Q: `fatal error: seqan/basic.h: No such file or directory` when compiling **`singleCellPipe`**.

-A: Please download [SeqAn](https://github.com/seqan/seqan/releases/download/seqan-v2.4.0/seqan-library-2.4.0.tar.xz) first and move the **`SeqAn`** include folder to **seqan**, or make sure wou clone the repository with the `--recursive` flag.
+A: Please download [SeqAn](https://github.com/seqan/seqan/releases/download/seqan-v2.4.0/seqan-library-2.4.0.tar.xz) first and move the **`SeqAn`** include folder to **seqan**, or make sure you clone the repository with the `--recursive` flag.
 If you forgot this flag, you can always `git submodule update --init` afterwards.

 ## Authors